Alzheimer's disease: Disease mechanism

 Exactly how disturbances of production and aggregation of the Aβ peptide give rise to the pathology of Alzheimer's disease is not known.
 The amyloid hypothesis (also known as the 'amyloid cascade hypothesis') posits that the accumulation of abnormally shaped Aβ peptides is the central event triggering the sequence of changes that eventually lead to neurodegeneration and dementia.
 Misfolded Aβ accumulates in the brain because it causes normal Aβ molecules to similarly misfold by a prion-like 'seeding' mechanism.
 The aggregated Aβ takes the form of small oligomers (which are particularly toxic to neurons) and amyloid fibrils, the long polymers that are the main components of Aβ plaques.
 Some researchers have argued that the amyloid fibrils bind up smaller oligomers and thus protect brain cells from the injurious effects of the oligomers.
 However, the plaques are not benign inasmuch as they are associated with abnormal neuronal processes and local inflammation.
 Whatever the relative influence of Aβ oligomers and fibrils, the presence of aggregated Aβ is associated with the disruption of neuronal metabolism and various other changes such as inflammation.
 Aβ also selectively builds up in mitochondria in the cells of Alzheimer's-affected brains, and it inhibits certain enzyme functions and the utilisation of glucose by neurons.

-Evidence supports Aβ as playing a central role in the pathogenesis of Alzheimer's disease, but as the disease progresses the brain undergoes a complex assortment of cellular and molecular changes, including (in addition to tauopathy) inflammation, oxidative/nitrative stress, DNA damage, epigenetic changes, excitotoxicity, endosomal/lysosomal failure, dysproteostasis, autophagy failure, lipid dysmetabolism, calcium ion (Ca2+) dyshomeostasis, post-translational protein modifications, neuronal cell cycle re-entry, mitochondrial failure, cytoskeletal disruption, glucose dysmetabolism, vascular or lymphatic impairments, and biometal dyshomeostasis.
+Evidence supports Aβ as playing a central role in the pathogenesis of Alzheimer's disease.
+As the disease progresses, the brain undergoes a complex assortment of cellular and molecular changes, including (in addition to tauopathy) inflammation, oxidative/nitrative stress, DNA damage, epigenetic changes, excitotoxicity, endosomal/lysosomal failure, dysproteostasis, autophagy failure, lipid dysmetabolism, calcium ion (Ca2+) dyshomeostasis, post-translational protein modifications, neuronal cell cycle re-entry, mitochondrial failure, cytoskeletal disruption, glucose dysmetabolism, vascular or lymphatic impairments, and biometal dyshomeostasis.
 Iron dyshomeostasis is linked to disease progression in which an iron-dependent form of regulated cell death called ferroptosis could be involved.
-Products of lipid peroxidation are also elevated in the Alzheimer brain compared with controls.
+Products of lipid peroxidation are also elevated in the Alzheimer's brain compared with controls.